Learn more about our

-The extensive trail system is suitable for all ages and abilities.
-Some sections of the trail system are wheelchair and baby stroller friendly while other hiking trails involve some elevation gain with tree roots and boulders.
-The main trail to Shane Lake is suitable for all groups and abilities as it is very well maintained.
+The main trail to Shane Lake is very well maintained and frequently travelled.
 At Shane Lake there are many amenities to ensure a good time.
 There are picnic tables, a picnic shelter, a BBQ pit, fire pits, pit toilets, a viewing platform and two fishing docks.

 How to get there: